 Brushing and flossing will change in only one regard—you may have to do it more often.
-Other than that, you should have no trouble, and you might even find that your daily brushing and flossing ritual gets easier as your teeth come into better alignment.
-Most people do a better job of cleaning their teeth when they are using aligners than before.
+Other than that, you should have no trouble.
+You might even find that your daily brushing and flossing ritual gets easier as your teeth come into better alignment.
+Most people do a better job of cleaning their teeth while they are using aligners than before.

 Can I whiten my teeth with aligners?

 Absolutely!
 This may be the best time to whiten your teeth, as Invisalign aligners double as the best whitening trays on the market.
 Due to the digital impression of your teeth used to make the aligners, they are more precise than anything else you can find, and they safely maintain a nice thin layer of whitening gel only against your teeth.